Volodymyr Zatonsky: Political career

 On November 17–30, 1918, Zatonsky, Vladimir Antonov-Ovseyenko and Joseph Stalin became members of the Revolutionary Military Council (RMC) of the Special Group of Kursk Troops.
 The RMC developed a military-strategic plan for the liberation of Ukraine, and began to staff the front with troops.
 The headquarters of the formation was located in Kursk.
 From November 30, 1918, Zatonsky was a member of the RMC of the Ukrainian Soviet Army.

-In 1920 he was chairman of Galrevkom.
+In 1920 Zatonsky was chairman of Galrevkom.
 In 1921 he received the Order of the Red Banner for the suppression of the Kronshtadt mutiny.

-Afterwards he held various government and Party positions in the Ukrainian Socialist Soviet Republic.
+Between 1921 and 1923 Zatonsky headed the Ukoopspilka.
 In 1922 he was one of the persons who signed for the establishment of the Union of Soviet Socialist Republics as the representative of the Ukrainian SSR.
-In September 1933 Zatonsky was appointed as chief editor of the Ukrainian Soviet Encyclopedia.
+In 1923 he once again served as head of Soviet Ukraine's education ministry, and between 1924 and 1926 presided over the political directorate of the Ukrainian Military District.
+In 1927-1932 he took the post of People's Commissar of Workers' and Pesants' Inspection of Ukrainian SSR, and in 1933 replaced Mykola Skrypnyk as secretary for education.
+In September 1933 Zatonsky was appointed chief editor of the Ukrainian Soviet Encyclopedia.
+After 8 years of absence, in 1934 he returned to the Central Committee of the Communist Party of Ukraine, and was a candidate for membership in the Central Committee of the Communist Party of the Soviet Union.

 Arrest and death

-On November 3, 1937, he was arrested in a movie theater while he was with his family.
-Later the authorities conducted an unsanctioned search of his apartment searching for a proof of him being a spy for "bourgeois" Poland.
-After several days his wife was arrested as well.
-He was charged with being a member of an anti-Soviet "Ukrainian National Center".
+On November 3, 1937, Zatonsky was arrested in a movie theater while he was with his family.
+Later the authorities conducted an unsanctioned search of his apartment, looking for proof of him being a spy for "bourgeois" Poland.
+After several days, his wife was arrested as well.
+Zatonsky was charged with being a member of an anti-Soviet "Ukrainian National Center".
+This was despite him being loyal to Stalin and not belonging to any movements of national direction inside of the party.
 On July 29, 1938, he was convicted after a 20-minute-long trial and sentenced to 10 years in prison without right of correspondence.
 During the Great Purge this was a euphemism for a death sentence, and the same day he was executed by firing squad.
 In 1956 Zatonsky, along with many others, was posthumously rehabilitated.

+Family

+Wife, from 1915: Elena Samoylovna Zatonskaya, née Raskina (1888–?), a physician.
+She was the first president of the Ukrainian Psychoneurological Academy (UPNA), serving from the academy’s founding in 1932 until the members of the Ukrainian government and their families moved to Kyiv in 1934.
+From 1934 to 1937, she headed the Ukrainian Research Institute of Traumatology and Orthopedics.
+She was arrested in 1937.

+The family had two children, a son and a daughter.

+Son: Dmitry Vladimirovich Zatonsky (1922–2009), a well-known Ukrainian literary scholar and academician of the National Academy of Sciences of Ukraine.